aiden-tepper/playlist-gen-cmdline/README.md

 # Spotify Visuals Generator

 *Generate cool visualizations based on your recent listening history!*

 *Log in with your Spotify account and let me handle the rest!*

+## Vision

 Abstract images are created from your recently played songs on a rolling basis.
 Variations are generated on each image, then frame interpolation is used to create a smooth transition between each variation.
 This visualization is looped for a period of time, then your recently played music is reassessed and we seamlessly transition to the next visualization.
 The result is a neverending, captivating visual experience that reflects the energy and essence of your music choices, acting as a stunning computer screensaver, background visuals casted to your TV, or the backdrop for any scenario you can think of that could use a vibe boost!

-Note that this is very much a work in progress, and completion of the full vision as outlined above may require waiting for technology to catch up.
+Note that this is very much a work in progress, and completion of the full vision as outlined above may (will) require waiting for technology to catch up.
+The speed of this innovation is currently out of my control, but will hopefully be somewhat in my control soon if I play my cards right.

 ## Internals